 Part carnival, part surreal protest, Ghost Parade celebrated a decade of transition in Ebbw Vale.
 This collective endeavour took place 10 years, almost to the day, since the closure of the Steel Works, an occasion marked by the remaining workforce who staged a symbolic march out of the gates.

 Ghost Parade participants carried phantom placards and banners.
-At points along the route, the placards became a moving, choreographed screen, on which a brief sequence of archival film was be shown.
+At points along the route, the placards became a moving, choreographed screen, on which a brief sequence of archival film was shown.
 When the parade reached its destination the placards were roughly reconfigured to form a large cinema screen.
 Once construction was complete, the screen was used to show a short film work.

 Central to Ghost Parade was the participation of the public.
 The artist worked closely with local groups, individuals and organisations to realise the project.
 Please see Credits & Acknowledgements for a full list of (known) participants.